 As long as you layer up, it doesn’t really matter what material you’re layering up with, right?
 Wrong.
 Cotton is fine in hot, dry climates.
 But it’s the worst possible choice for cold weather wear.
 It loses its insulation properties when wet, and actually draws out your body heat much faster in the process.
 Plus, it takes eight times longer to dry than wool or synthetics.
 Remember: if it’s frigid enough for long johns (thermal underwear), it’s too cold to be wearing cotton.

-Shelter-related Survival Myths That Can Hurt You
+Shelter-related Survival Myths

 Lean-tos Are Great Shelters